I’m a science and children’s books illustrator based in Antwerp.

 I’m also a proud member of the Nerdland Podcast with Lieven Scheire, where we go full nerd on the latest science and technology news.

-If you’d like to more about my passion for science, you can read an interview over here at the excellent Charlie Magazine.
+If you’d like to know more about my passion for science, you can read an interview over here at the excellent Charlie Magazine.

 I’ve written a children’s book, can you illustrate it?